 Giant clams, also known as the ‘kidneys of the ocean’, play an important role in the marine ecosystem.

 They help to preserve and filter the waters by absorbing nitrates, ammonia and harmful organics that may harm the reef and its inhabitants.

 All 9 species are listed under CITES, the Convention on International Trade in Endangered Species.

 Highly sought after, giant clams are threatened with extinction due to natural and human causes.

-Most end up in seafood restaurants or are used in the ornamental fish trade (think soap dishes, ash trays, lamps, etc).
+Most end up in seafood restaurants or are used in the ornamental fish trade (crafted into soap dishes, ash trays, lamp shades, etc).